BaseHype/SOMSA-Membership-Form/README.md

 # SOMSA-Membership-Form
-A database project were member can be easily captured, edited and deleted.
+A database project were members can be easily captured, edited and deleted.